 The Company has an employee retirement plan which provides pension benefits for eligible regular, full- and part-time employees.
 Benefits under the Graco Employee Retirement Plan ("Retirement Plan") consist of a fixed benefit which is designed to provide retirement income at age 65 of 43.5 percent of average monthly compensation, less 18 percent of Social Security-covered compensation (calculated in a life annuity option) for an employee with 30 years of service.
-Average monthly compensation is defined as the average of the five consecutive highest years' salary during the last ten years of service, including base salary and Annual Bonus Plan awards, but excluding Executive Long Term Incentive Program awards.
+Average monthly compensation is defined as the average of the five consecutive highest years' salary during the last ten years of service, including base salary, Executive Officer Annual Incentive Bonus Plan awards, and Annual Bonus Plan awards, but excluding Executive Long Term Incentive Program awards.
 Benefits under the Retirement Plan vest upon five years of benefit service.

 Federal tax laws limit the annual benefits that may be paid from a tax-qualified plan such as the Retirement Plan.
 The Company has adopted an unfunded plan to provide benefits to retired executive officers impacted by the benefit limits, so that they will receive, in the aggregate, the benefits the executive would have been entitled to receive under the Retirement Plan had the limits imposed by the tax laws not been in effect.
-Effective January 1, 1998, the maximum annual pension payable to or on behalf of the executive under the unfunded plan will be equal to the difference between \$170,000 and the benefits actually payable under the Retirement Plan when the limits imposed by the tax laws are applied.
+Effective January 1, 1999, the maximum annual pension payable to or on behalf of the executive under the unfunded plan will be equal to the difference between \$170,000 and the benefits actually payable under the Retirement Plan when the limits imposed by the tax laws are applied.

 The following table shows the estimated aggregate annual benefits payable under the Graco Employee Retirement Plan and the unfunded plan for the earnings and years of service specified.
-The years of benefit service for the Chief Executive Officer and the executive officers listed in the Summary Compensation Table are: Mr. Aristides, 25 years; Mr. King, 28 years; Mr. Heller, 26 years; Mr. Johnson, 23 years; and Mr. Rescorla, 10 years.
+The years of benefit service for the Chief Executive Officer and the executive officers listed in the Summary Compensation Table are: Mr. Aristides, 26 years; Mr. Rescorla, 11 years; Mr. King, 29 years; Mr. Johnson, 21 years; and Mr. Mattison, 7 years.
+Mr. Earnshaw did not vest under the terms of the Retirement Plan.
 A maximum of 30 years has previously been counted in the pension benefit calculation.
-For 1998 and subsequent years, the 30 year maximum has been eliminated.
+For 1999 and subsequent years, the 30 year maximum has been eliminated.